cosmostatschool/MACSS2021/Prerequisites.md

 9. Installing necessary packages.

-  	~]$ conda install numpy scipy matplotlib jupyter sympy h5py
+  	~]$ conda install numpy scipy matplotlib jupyterlab pandas

 10. To check the installation of the packages run the following lines in the terminal